dineshkummarc/phpmyBugs2/README.md

 - [ ] make default theme as that of phpmybugs default theme
 - [ ] new button on view issue page is disabled, should navigate to new issue page for creating a new issue
 - [ ] New issue link is seen without login, remove it from the nonlogged in page
+- [ ] github repo links are hardcoded into the texts, make them using tags
+- [ ] cdn links are hardcoded into the texts, make them using tags

 ### v2.2
 - [ ] New Language supported (_cmn_)